Adelaide to Auckland: Qantas Brings Back International Connections for South Australia

 Photo: Qantas

 Qantas resuming the route represents a major boost for South Australia’s aviation and tourism sectors.
-New Zealand traditionally ranks among the region’s key inbound markets, and a non-stop link enhances both leisure and business traffic, remarked Minister for Tourism and Multicultural Affairs, Zoe Bettison MP:
+New Zealand has traditionally been one of the region’s key inbound markets, and the non-stop connection is expected to support both leisure and business travel.

 Adelaide Airport currently supports nearly 280 weekly domestic services to over 14 destinations.
 This service enhances Adelaide’s access to global hubs via Auckland, particularly through Qantas’s existing QF3 Auckland–New York link.